-While the ride with the standard suspension is comfortable, the Premier trim's electromagnetic suspension dampers provide a more composed ride.
+While the ride with the standard suspension is comfortable, the Premier trim's electromagnetic dampers provide a more composed ride.

-Handling is rather ponderous but safe.
+Handling is ponderous but secure.

 It's a big step up to get into the Suburban, and the tall hood hurts forward visibility.

 FCW and AEB with pedestrian detection are standard, but BSW and RCTW are optional.